iangilfillan/mariadb-help_contents/README.md

 ## Additional scripts
 - 'check_csv.py' creates text files containing urls found in 'fill_help_tables' but not 'kb_urls.csv' and visa versa

-- 'run_tests.py' Runs the tests found in the the tests directory and prints the results
+- 'run_tests.py' Runs the tests found in the the tests directory and prints the results (can run pytest with python -m pytest as an alternative)

 ## Dependencies
 Python 3.10 +